ElMehdiLebbar/SeuleJs/README.md

 ### [:arrow_forward: Try it Yourself](https://codepen.io/el-mehdi-lebbar/pen/pooKBaX)

-Click on the "Try it Yourself" :arrow_heading_up: button to see how it works.
+Click on the "Try it Yourself" 👆 button to see how it works.

 # :one: Html Methods